TaylorOD/GenerationStarship/README.md

 - Removed ads and links to the mobile version of the game.
 - Removed all privacy/tracking code, such as google analytics.
 - Added a few extra rows to the console.
-- Minor visual bug fixes
+- Minor visual bug fixes to the original code